Electric activity at magnetic moment fragmentation in spin ice: Supplementary information

 The situation with currents and orbital moments in pyrochlores with moment fragmentation is different from that in a kagome ice.
-When we look at a pair of neighbouring tetrahedra with opposite monopole charges, Fig.~\ref{FIG:S6}, and with the ``special'' spin at the common site between those, we indeed see that the electric dipoles of these tetrahedra are opposite and form a $(\vec d, -\vec d)$ pair oriented along the corresponding axis (one of [111] axes of pyrochlore lattice).
+When we look at a pair of neighbouring tetrahedra with opposite monopole charges, Fig.~\ref{FIG:S8}, and with the ``special'' spin at the common site between those, we indeed see that the electric dipoles of these tetrahedra are opposite and form a $(\vec d, -\vec d)$ pair oriented along the corresponding axis (one of [111] axes of pyrochlore lattice).
 But the currents here, according to Eq.~(3), would run along triangles in the basal plane, opposite to the ``special'' spin, but they would run (looking from outside!)\ in the opposite direction, clockwise and counterclockwise.
-(The expression for currents is odd in $\vec S$, so that the reversal of three spins at the upper (vs.\ lower) basal triangle leads to the reversal of current direction.)
 Consequently the orbital moments created by these currents would also be parallel and would point in the same direction as the total spin of respective tetrahedra.
-Thus for monopoles the orbital moments would be parallel to electric dipoles, $\vec L _i \parallel \vec d_i$, but for antimonopoles they would point in opposite directions, Fig.~\ref{FIG:S6}.
+Thus for monopoles the orbital moments would be parallel to electric dipoles, $\vec L _i \parallel \vec d_i$, but for antimonopoles they would point in opposite directions, Fig.~\ref{FIG:S8}.
 When spins themselves change (keeping the MF state), both $(\vec d, -\vec d)$ and $(\vec L, \vec L)$ pairs move and would change orientation.
 This is in contrast to the case of kagome systems (kagome-from-pyrochlore), in which in the fragmentation state currents and orbital moments are long-range ordered together with monopoles themselves, whereas the $(\vec d,-\vec d)$ pairs fluctuate together with spins.